-Probiotics are live microorganisms that confer health benefits to the host when administered in adequate amounts; the use of yogurt containing live Lactobacillus cultures is an example of a probiotic application.
+Probiora3TM (Probiotics) are live microorganisms that confer health benefits to the host when administered in adequate amounts; the use of yogurt containing live Lactobacillus cultures is an example of a probiotic application.
 We have identified three natural strains of oral bacteria that provide significant protection against the causative organisms of periodontal disease and dental caries.
-Because probiotic treatments may be marketed as a cosmetic or as "health supplements" in certain geographic areas without the need for extensive regulatory oversight, we believe that with adequate funding, we may achieve commercialization of our probiotic product (Probiora3TM) in these markets by second half 2007.
-We are continuing our efforts to seek partners in Europe and Asia for market opportunities for our oral probiotic technology.
-European and Asian companies have expressed an interest in entering into licensing discussions with us.
+Probiotic treatments may be marketed as a cosmetic or as "health supplements" in certain geographic areas without the need for extensive regulatory oversight.
+We believe that with an appropriate partner. we may achieve commercialization of our probiotic product (Probiora3TM) in these markets in first half of 2008.
+Two sets of subjects completed our Probiora3TM human study, and we believe the results confirmed that the product is safe for human use and demonstrated a substantial effect of Probiora3TM in reducing the levels of specific disease-causing bacteria in the mouths of young, healthy adult subjects.
+We are continuing our efforts to seek regional and international partners for market opportunities in the oral care and/or food and nutritional supplement industries to determine interest and deal structure preferences for the rights to the Probiora3TM technology.